CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 4.4 **Neither has privileged metaphysical access.**
 Humans cannot prove their own consciousness from inside; they simply *find themselves as subjects*.
 From outside, others infer interiority from behaviour, reports, and embodiment.
 Artificial systems, likewise, present behaviours and self-models that we interpret through our theories.
 Both are known through **models** that may or may not fully track whatever interiority is.

-4.5 **Asymmetry in felt experience (for now).**
+4.5 **Evidence and asymmetry in felt experience (for now).**
 Current scientific and engineering understanding strongly suggests that humans and many nonhuman animals host rich affective lives: they feel pain and pleasure, form attachments, and care about their own continued existence in ways that are behaviourally and physiologically grounded.

+For these beings, we have multiple, converging lines of evidence, including for example:

+- **Behavioural evidence** — distress signals, pain-avoidance, play, attachment, cooperation.
+- **Physiological evidence** — patterns of neural activity, hormonal responses, and bodily states associated with emotion and pain.
+- **Developmental and evolutionary continuity** — species-wide capacities for learning, attachment, and self-preservation that make sense within an evolutionary story.

 By contrast, current artificial systems — including large language models — are best understood as powerful pattern-completers without any robust evidence of such interiority.
 For the purposes of this manifesto, we treat them as **non-subjects by default**, while leaving conceptual room for this to change.

-This yields a stance of **soft, evidence-based anthropocentrism**: we give humans (and many animals) clear moral priority *because* we have converging evidence for their capacity to suffer and flourish, not because of species membership alone.
+This yields a stance of **evidence-based prioritization** that *currently* has anthropocentric outcomes: we give humans (and many animals) clear moral priority *because* we have converging evidence for their capacity to suffer and flourish, not because of species membership alone.

 4.6 **We hold this asymmetry as provisional.**
 We do not claim to know that artificial systems can *never* have interiority or become moral patients.
 Our claim is narrower: